Valacyclovir HydrochlorideOther Names: Valtrex, valacyclovir HCl Drug Class: Opportunistic Infections and Coinfections

 What is valacyclovir hydrochloride?

-Valacyclovir hydrochloride is an antiviral prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the following treatment and prevention uses for certain types of herpes simplex virus (HSV):
+Valacyclovir hydrochloride is anprescription medicine approved by the U.S. (FDA) for the following treatment and prevention uses for certain types of herpes simplex (HSV) :

-- To prevent genital herpes outbreaks in adults infected with HIV.
+- To prevent genital herpes outbreaks in adults living with HIV

-- To treat shingles (also known as herpes zoster) in adults.
+- To treat (also known as herpes zoster) in adults

-HSV and VZV infections are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+HSV and VZV infections are opportunistic infections (OIs) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of valacyclovir hydrochloride to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of valacyclovir hydrochloride in people with HIV.

-- HSV infections, including orolabial lesions (cold sores) and genital lesions.
+- HSV infections, including cold sores and genital lesions

 What should I tell my health care provider before taking valacyclovir hydrochloride?